YieumYoon/ecse275-final-astar-search/README.md

 ## Conclusion

 The simulation successfully integrates LiDAR and vision sensing to gather environmental data and construct a map.
 A team of robots utilize a dynamic A-Star algorithm to plan paths and efficiently reach their goals, demonstrating coordinated navigation and adaptability within the environment.
+While additional validation and testing is necessary, this demonstration supports the argument for the use of multiple coordinated mobile robots as an efficient way to rapidly explore an environment and construct a map.

 ### Future Enhancements